+64. How will you measure your progress?

 Progress will be measured through client satisfaction as well as continued participation in the programs and services offered.

-- 65. Do you have a community education plan to increase long-term care planning among older adults and individuals with disabilities to remain in their home?
+65. Do you have a community education plan to increase long-term care planning among older adults and individuals with disabilities to remain in their home? ☐ Yes ☐ No 66.
+If yes, please describe your plans.
+If no, why not?

--  Yes

-- D No

 BRADD/AAAIL staff will continue to educate agencies that provide services to older as well as disabled individuals about our services through various meetings and events.
 These agencies include but are not limited to; adult day cares, senior services providers, waiver providers, Ombudsman Program, SHIP/Legal Services program, hospice agencies, and long-term care facilities.
 As a community focal and a single point of entry for Aging and Disability resources and services, the AAAIL provides information and assistance to all clients and persons regarding services based upon their needs, which may include assistance with long-term care planning.
 67. Do you have a plan to improve or expand training for your AAAIL staff or other contracted providers?

-68. If yes, describe your plans.
+X Yes □ No 68.
+If yes, describe your plans.
 If no, why not?
-Please describe the current training plan for each program.

-The BRADD/AAAIL has outlined specific training that must be conducted by all providers and staff.
+Please describe the current training plan for The BRADD/AAAIL has outlined specific training that must be conducted by all providers and staff.
 The BRADD/AAAIL requires training plans to be completed and submitted from each provider annually.
 The BRADD/AAAIL will monitor the providers and staff to ensure that adequate training is being conducted throughout the year.
 Furthermore, the BRADD/AAAIL always encourages and promotes training activities and will pass information on trainings along at every opportunity.
 In addition to providing information on training opportunities available to providers and staff, the AAAIL will also conduct trainings as the need arises.
 Service Providers are required to utilize training logs, which are monitored by BRADD/AAAIL staff to ensure that required training is conducted.
+69. How will you measure your progress?
 Progress can be measured through the monitoring process that occurs on a biannual basis for all providers, and a quarterly basis for all AAAIL staff, which is done to ensure that all training requirements are being met.
 The number of training events and hours attended by staff and providers will also be a good indicator of how well our efforts are being achieved.
 BRADD also monitors to ensure training plans are followed.
 XVI.
-Information and Referral

-70. Does your agency maintain and staff a separate information and referral line?
+Information and Referral 70.
+Does your agency maintain and staff a separate information and referral line? ☐ Yes ☐ No

-71. How does your agency advertise and/or market your information and referral system.
+71. How does your agency advertise and/or market your informati ---